Curriculum

 Nursery

-Books are shared (fiction and non- fiction) with the children during keyworker time and during continuous provision.
+*Books shared (fiction and non- fiction) with the children during keyworker time and during continuous provision.

-Talk for Writing is used to encourage children to retell stories
+*Talk for Writing that is used to encourage them to retell stories

-Reading for Pleasure books available to take home
+*Reading for Pleasure books that are available to take home

 Reception and Year 1

-Children will be listened to individually by the class teacher or TA on a three week rolling programme
+Where time allows, children will be listened to individually by the class teacher or TA on a rolling programme

 All English projects are linked to high quality texts